starlinglab/integrity-deploy/README.md

 - On integrity server again
 - `cd /root/dropbox`
 - `docker-compose logs`
-- get a dropbox shell ready
+- Get a dropbox shell ready
     - `docker exec -it dropbox /bin/bash`
 - Copy the url from the line "Please Visit https://www.dropbox.com/cli_link_nonce?nonce=xxxxxxxx"
-- Click `connect`
-- in shell type in
-- paste it into a browser where you are logged into
+- Paste the url it into a browser where you are logged into dropbox
-- click Connect
+- Click `Connect`
+- On integrity server, in docker shell use this comment
-- on integrity (repeat this command until you see a list of all the directories it may take a few seconds)
+    - repeat this command until you see a list of all the directories, it may take a few seconds and/or tries
         - `cd /home/dropbox-user/Dropbox/ && /opt/dropbox/dropbox exclude add * `
-    - remove folder to sync
+    - Remove folder to sync
         - `/opt/dropbox/dropbox exclude remove integrity-prod-starling-org`
-    - `exit` to leave dropbox container
+    - Leave dropbox container
+        - `exit`

-## Mount dropbox to shared fs
+## Mount Dropbox to shared fs
-- create shared folder in dropbox
+- Create shared folder in dropbox
     - `mkdir /mnt/store/dropbox/Dropbox/integrity-prod-starling-org/shared`
     - `chown starling.starling /mnt/store/dropbox/Dropbox/integrity-prod-starling-org/shared`
 - edit /etc/fstab add following line
 ```
 /mnt/integrity_store/starling/shared /mnt/store/dropbox/Dropbox/integrity-prod-starling-org/shared none defaults,bind 0 0
 ```
-- mount new folder
+- Mount new folder
     - `mount /mnt/store/dropbox/Dropbox/integrity-prod-starling-org/shared`